Discover Dry Needling Gold Coast

 Acupuncturists receive in-depth training in both traditional and modern needling methods, making them well-prepared to perform dry needling safely and effectively as part of a wider treatment plan.

-Yes, dry needling is generally considered safe when performed by a trained professional.
+• Yes, dry needling is generally considered safe when performed by a trained professional.
+We do acknowledge that dry needling is not without risk.
 Research indicates that serious adverse events are rare, and most side effects are mild and temporary.

 Like any needling technique, safety depends on proper technique, practitioner experience, and patient health factors.
 Acupuncturists and other qualified professionals receive training in needle insertion depth, anatomical safety, and risk reduction to ensure safe treatment.